chrishuppertz/neatobotvacwebinterface/README.md

 - http://IP-ADDRESS/  => if everything is running, the return value is OK
 - http://IP-ADDRESS/exec?command=COMMAND => replace COMMAND with a actual command from the possible command list.
 For example: http://IP-ADDRESS/exec?command=getcharger will return the current values for charging and docking state.

+To build the project please use platformio.io.

+# License
+MIT License (see LICENSE)